ONSdigital/sdg-SDMX-data-qualifier/README.md

 *this manual process may be changed to a computer-assisted process later.
 See "Features implement in the future" for more details

-## Default values for the logic test
+## Default Criteria for Selection

-The config file holds values that control the logic tests which test the datasets for suitability to be included in the SDMX datalab
+The config file holds values that control the criteria of the filters which remove unsuitable datasets from the selection for the SDMX datalab

-These are all detailed under "suitability_test".
+These are configured using `suitability_test`.

 | Config Field                   | Default Config Value | Explanation                                                                                                                                                                                                                                                               |
 |--------------------------------|----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|